gileze33/easy-server/README.md

-    "controllers": "./controllers", // folder containing your controller files "middleware": "./middleware", // folder containing your middleware files "autoStart": true, // if set to false, you need to call setup() "debug": Function // pass a function to be used as the debug logger }
+    "controllers": "./controllers", // folder containing your controller files "middleware": "./middleware", // folder containing your middleware files "autoStart": true, // if set to false, you need to call setup() "debug": Function, // pass a function to be used as the debug logger "cluster": Number // optional - leaving out will run 1 instance of express }
 ```